 If you have a say in which row you're put into (which you do on most coasters by just asking an attraction attendant), ask for the middle row.
 The front row will undoubtedly give you the best view, but it can also visually be the scariest since you're the first one to go up and down any given hill.
 The back row is almost always the fastest since many coasters produce a slingshot-like effect and pull you down hills with great force.
 The middle rows are going to give you your most moderate ride.

 Hear me out.
-While starting small and working your way up to bigger and bigger coasters might sound appealing, it's not particularly a strategy I recommend.
+While starting small and working your way up to bigger and bigger coasters might sound appealing, we dare you to face your fears on the biggest coaster FIRST.
 Starting on the biggest and "scariest" ride in any park is a huge step in conquering any fear — and knowing what your own personal limitations are!
 If you can do the ride with the tallest drop and most inversions, you can do any other ride.
 All other coasters will be a piece of cake comparatively!
 This strategy is my personal favorite because you really only need to be brave enough once.

 It's also a great way to gauge what coaster elements you feel comfortable with.
 Many frogs don't particularly love the feeling of their stomach dropping and other frogs, such as Mommy Frog, tend to have issues with motion sickness.
 For those frogs, a spinning coaster (such as Guardians of the Galaxy: Cosmic Rewind at EPCOT) can easily put a damper on their day.
 The sooner you know what your particular level of comfort is with any coaster, the more fun you'll be able to have on future park visits!